 - Prevent dehydration.
 Carefully count diapers and weigh them to determine the infant’s output accurately; measure each voiding in the older child; document the number and character of the stools, as well as the amount and character of any vomitus.

 - Maintain adequate nutrition.
-Weigh the child daily on the same scale; take measurements in the early morning before the morning feeding; monitor the intake and output strictly; good mouth care is essential when the child is NPO; when oral fluids are started, the child is given oral replacement solutions; after the child tolerates these solutions, half-strength formula may be introduced.
+Weigh the child daily on the same scale; take measurements in the early morning before the morning feeding; monitor the intake and output strictly; good mouth care is essential when the child is NPO; when oral fluids are started, the child is given oral replacement solutions; after the child tolerates these solutions, a half-strength formula may be introduced.

 - Maintain body temperature.
-Monitor vital signs at least every 2 hours if there is fever; follow appropriate procedures for fever reduction, and administer antipyretics and antibiotics as prescribed.
+Monitor vital signs at least every 2 hours if there is a fever; follow appropriate procedures for fever reduction, and administer antipyretics and antibiotics as prescribed.

 Goals are met as evidenced by: